 ● His son was born in 1897 - John, who sadly died in the First World War, and by this time Kipling had also lost one of his daughters, Josephine, to illness.
 These events affected him profoundly.

 ● Although he turned down a knighthood on two occasions and the offer of Poet Laureate, he did accept the Nobel Prize for Literature, which was awarded to him in 1907.
-Three years later his famous poem - the subject of this webpage - was published as part of a collection of short stories.
+Three years later his famous poem - IF - the subject of this webpage - was published as part of a collection of short stories.

 ● He was a Freemason and a staunch advocate of British colonialism.
 His work is inextricably linked to both the achievements and the vices of the Victorian age, and opinions were divided even in his lifetime regarding how much this background influenced his thinking and world view.

 ● He died in 1936 as was buried in Westminster Abbey.

 ● Published in 1910, the work can be interpreted as a coming-of-age poem, lines concerning timeless traditional values, about finding inspiration and developing qualities of leadership and self-confidence.
 The uncompromising, minimalist nature of the piece also has a very modern ring to it, and it is no coincidence that it has been taken up in the fields of business, enterprise, competition and sports psychology as a key to motivation.
 The ultimate pep-talk.